top of page

 Artists, Fans, and Cosplayers Define Another Successful Year at Rose City Comic Con 2023

 An overhead view of RCCC guests near the floor entrance, many of them on their way to pick up convention passes on Sep.
 23, 2023.
-(Photo/Dash Pinck)
+(Photo by Dash Pinck)

 Rose City Comic Con (RCCC), hosted at the Oregon Convention Center in Portland, Oregon, brought together pop culture fans nationwide to cosplay, meet independent artists, and interact with their favorite actors and comic creators from Sept.
 22-24, 2023